example42/example42.github.io/_drafts/2020-01-xx-hiera-nested-lookups.md

 ---

-The Puppet data backend (hiera) allows you set data for site specific differences in your infrastructure. e.g. you can have multiple datacenters where DNS, NTP, SNMP and backup are different, or you have a development stage which uses a different database server than the productoin stage.
+The Puppet data backend (hiera) allows you set data for site specific differences in your infrastructure.

+For example you can have multiple datacenters where DNS, NTP, SNMP and backup are different, or you have a development stage which uses a different database server than the production stage.

 Usually you check your infrastructure for differences and then use Facter data to build layers of Hiera data.

-But what if you need the same data in several hiera keys? e.g. you want to set the db connection settings like user/password for databases and webservers.
+But what if you need the same data in several hiera keys?

+Fot example you want to set the db connection settings like user/password for databases and webservers.

 This is where we can make use of nested hiera lookups.